Chris Bonington: Early life and expeditions

-Bonington's father, who left the family when Christian was nine months old, was a founding member of L Detachment, Special Air Service.
+Bonington's father, who left the family when Christian was nine months old, went on to become a founding member of L Detachment, Special Air Service.
 Bonington first began climbing in 1951 at age 16.
 Educated at University College School in Hampstead, Bonington joined the Royal Fusiliers before attending Royal Military Academy Sandhurst, and on graduation was commissioned in the Royal Tank Regiment in 1956.
 After serving three years in North Germany, he spent two years at the Army Outward Bound School as a mountaineering instructor.

 Bonington was part of the party that made the first British ascent of the South West Pillar (aka Bonatti Pillar) of the Aiguille du Dru in 1958, and the first ascent of the Central Pillar of Freney on the south side of Mont Blanc in 1961 with Don Whillans, Ian Clough and Jan Dlugosz (Poland).
 In 1960 he was part of the successful joint British-Indian-Nepalese forces expedition to Annapurna II.

 On leaving the British Army in 1961, he joined Van den Berghs, a division of Unilever, but he left after nine months, and became a professional mountaineer and explorer.
 In 1966 he was given his first assignment by The Daily Telegraph Magazine to cover other expeditions, including climbing Sangay in Ecuador and hunting caribou with Inuit on Baffin Island.
 In 1968 he accompanied Captain John Blashford-Snell and his British Army team in the attempt to make the first-ever descent of the Blue Nile.

-In 1972 he was unsuccessful on the south-west face of Mount Everest, but reached 27,300 feet.
-He had another shot at that route in 1975, and the 1975 British Mount Everest Southwest Face expedition that he led was successful--it put four climbers on the summit, but Mick Burke died during his summit attempt.
+In 1972 he was unsuccessful on the southwest face of Mount Everest, but reached 27,300 feet.
+He had another shot at that route in 1975, and the 1975 British Mount Everest Southwest Face expedition that he led was successful—it put four climbers on the summit, but Mick Burke died during his summit attempt.